Frequently Asked Questions About Christianity, Answered Honestly!

 sin than a communion wafer is sin, but it is the act of smoking itself,

-or of eating unworthily, which is sin.
-So this passage in no way
+or of eating unworthily, or of poisoning oneself that is sin.
+So this

-absolves man from sin in his smoking.
+passage in no way absolves man from sin in his smoking.

-It is Addictive
+(B) It is an Addiction

 Some people claim that Smoking does not involve a fundamental moral issue,